AI Operating Leverage

 Choose the leverage points

-We identify the small number of workflows where AI can create the strongest operating gain now.
-Not theoretically.
-In the company as it actually is.
+We identify the small number of workflows where AI can create the strongest operating gain now – not theoretically, but inside the company as it actually operates.

 Build the working version

-We shape those workflows with the people who will actually use them: when the workflow starts, who owns it, how AI supports it, what good output looks like, and where review or control is needed.
+We redesign the selected workflows with the people who will use them: when the work begins, who owns it, how AI supports it, what good output looks like, and where review or control is required.

-The selected workflows are not left as ideas.
-They are connected to existing meetings, handovers, customer work, reporting, project reviews, decisions, or leadership rhythm so the team can use them in real work.
+The selected workflows are connected to existing customer work, meetings, reporting, handovers, project reviews, decisions, or leadership cadence so that they become part of real operations.

 What changes after the intervention

 The outcome is not a generic AI strategy document.
-The point is to see where AI can create operating leverage and turn that into practical changes the company can actually use.
+The point is to understand where AI can create operating leverage and turn that potential into practical workflows the company can use, measure, and control.

 AI activity becomes visible

-You see where AI is already active, where it is useful, where it is risky, where it is duplicated, and where it is mostly noise.
+Leadership sees where AI is already active, where it is useful, where it is risky, where activity is duplicated, and where it is producing little meaningful gain.

-The team gets practical rules around review, confidentiality, ownership, quality, and human judgment without turning AI into a heavy corporate governance project.
+The company establishes practical rules for review, confidentiality, ownership, quality, authority, and human judgment without turning AI into an unnecessarily heavy governance exercise.

-You can see whether AI is improving speed, quality, margin, throughput, control, or decision-making — or whether it is only creating more activity.
+The company can see whether AI is improving speed, quality, cost, throughput, customer outcomes, decision-making, or operating control – or merely increasing activity.

 Who this is for